pietrop/align-diarized-text/README.md

 #### 2. STT
-STT array of timecoded words, This is generated from video/audio file of the debate. see [docs notes 'debates-links'](./docs/notes/debates-links.md) for more on this.
+STT array of timecoded words, This is generated from video/audio file of the debate. see [`sample-data`](./sample-data) folder more.

 ### **Output**
 View [`timed-quotes-output`](./timed-quotes-output) folder for example output.